merlinthered/sublime-rainmeter/README.md

 ## Hints for Color Scheme Designers

 You can see all the different classes the syntax defines by looking into `Rainmeter.JSON-tmLanguage`.
 Perhaps even easier is copying the rainmeter-specific part from one of the included color schemes (it's pretty much at the top, and it's commented).
-All the classes and their names are included there.
+All the classes with a short description what they mean are included there.

 ## Reference